freedomofpress/securedrop-docs/docs/admin/reference/admin_interface.rst

 #.
 Enter the desired minimum length in the field below the checkbox
 #.
 Click **Update Submission Preferences**

 This change will be applied immediately on the Source Interface.
 Initial messages that are too short will be rejected, with an error message informing Sources of the requirement.
-This requirement will not be applied to initial messages that also include a document, or to subsequent messages in the conversation.
+This requirement will not be applied to initial messages that also include an uploaded file, or to subsequent messages in the conversation.

 To remove the requirement, uncheck the checkbox and click **Update Submission Preferences**.